Cactusolo/rosid_NCOMMS-19-37964-T/README.md

           This script fits **9** time- and **9** temperature-dependent likelihood diversification birth-death [RPANDA models](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.12526) to rosid 17 subclades, and outputs a summary table of parameters and values estimated from each model for each rosid subclade.

         + _**RPANDA_summary_AkaikeWeight.R**_
-          This scipt reads in the summary table generated above, and then selects the model with the smallest Akaike Information Criterion (AIC; [Akaike, 1974](https://ieeexplore.ieee.org/document/1100705)) value and largest [Akaike weight](https://www.ncbi.nlm.nih.gov/pubmed/15117008) as the best diversification model for eahc rosid subclade, then outputs these values into a table (see **Table S6**).
+          This scipt reads in the summary table generated above, and then selects the model with the smallest Akaike Information Criterion (AIC; [Akaike, 1974](https://ieeexplore.ieee.org/document/1100705)) value and largest [Akaike weight](https://www.ncbi.nlm.nih.gov/pubmed/15117008) as the best diversification model for eahc rosid subclade, then outputs these values into a table (see **Supplementary Table 6**).

     - **BAMM**
         - _**Run_priors.sh**_